jzProg/reactnd-would-you-rather-app/README.md

 - Loading Bar.
 - Dummy JWT-like **Authentication** (due to simple backend setup).
 - **Registration** of new users (the `_DATA.js` file was edited in order to support that).
-- Persistence of session and newly created data using browser's **localStorage**.
+- Persistence of newly created data using browser's **localStorage**.
 - Pre-configured avatar selection during account creation.

 ## Authentication process